Summing in a Mix within your DAW

-The subject of Summing – why it happens and how to manage it are too complex for some to rasp.
+The subject of Summing – why it happens and how to manage it are too complex for some to grasp.
 Let me simplify it for you and get you managing your gains in no time.

 In the video I show you how you can determine which frequencies are shared and which are summed.
 I explain how we use the GUI of DAW channel eq to tell us what is happening where in the mix.
-I explain every step of the process using a mix.
+I explain every step of the process using a working mix.

 Topics covered in this video are:

 - Gain Structuring your Project/Mixes

 - Managing Gains